viper4gh/CREST2/README.md

 2. Open it up in Visual Studio 2017

 The project won't build without the proper setup of zlib.
 To properly enable zlib:
-1. Download and extract the compiled zlib.dll from http://www.zlib.net (Used http://zlib.net/zlib1211.zip)
+1. Download and extract the source code from http://www.zlib.net (Used http://zlib.net/zlib1211.zip)
 2. Extract and open .\contrib\vstudio\vc14\zlibvc.sln with Visual Studio
 3. Compile as Release and you will find 2 files in the folder .\contrib\vstudio\vc14\x86\ZlibDllRelease:
 - zlibwapi.lib - copy this file to the CREST2 source into the folder CREST2\lib